|

 into a holding pattern until they meet the experience requirements.

-Through studying for the CISSP, you will cover the breadth of the INFOSEC career field
+Through studying for the CISSP, you will cover the breadth of the InfoSec career field

 and discover weaknesses in your skill set.
 The CISM is a similar certification.
 Consider it as well.
 From there,